makrai/notes/maynez2005-faithful-abs-summ.md

-  information (e.g., “UKIP leader Nigel Goldsmith”, “Nigel Goldsmith winning the mayoral election”, “Sadiq Khan being the former London mayor” or “Zac Goldwin being the Labour’s candidate”) that are not supported by the document or are factually wrong.
-Interestingly,
+  information (e.g., “UKIP leader Nigel Goldsmith”, “Nigel Goldsmith winning the mayoral election”, “Sadiq Khan being the former London mayor” or “Zac Goldwin being the Labour’s candidate”) that are not supported by the document or are factually wrong
   * all summaries are topical and fluent, and perform well in terms of ROUGE scores (Lin and Hovy, 2003)
 * We conducted a large-scale human evaluation of hallucinated content
-  * in
+  * archit
     * Recurrent Neural Network (RNN, See+ 2017),
     * Convolutional Neural Network (CNN, Narayan+ 2018a), and
     * Transformers (Radford+ 2019; Rothe+ 2020), as well as
     * human written summaries
-  * for the recently introduced eXtreme SUMmarization task (XSum , Narayan+ 2018a)
+  * for the recently introduced eXtreme SUMmarization task (XSum, Narayan+ 2018a)
 * questions:
-  * How frequently do abstractive summarizers hallucinate content?;
+  * How frequently do abstractive summarizers hallucinate content?
   * Do models hallucinate by
     * manipulating the information present in the input document (intrinsic) or
     * adding information not directly inferable from the input document (extrin)
   * How much hallucinated content is factual, even when unfaithful?; and
   * Are there automatic means of measuring these hallucinations?
 * conclusions:
-  * intrinsic and extrinsic hallucinations happen in more than 70% of single-sentence summaries
+  * intrinsic and extrinsic hallucinations happen in more than 70% of 1-sent sum
   * the majority of hallucinations are extrinsic, which
     * potentially could be valid abstractions that use background knowledge
     * hE, we found that over 90% of extrinsic hallucinations were erroneous